 - If you are anxious about the entire process, take the time to walk through the event.
 Imagine everything from when you enter the building to when you shake the interviewers’ hands as you leave, where you act confidently and professionally throughout

 - Remain in this moment for 5 or 10 minutes

-By regularly practicing this technique while on your job search, you can calm yourself down before interviews.
+By regularly practising this technique while on your job search, you can calm yourself down before interviews.
 You can also train yourself to be poised, professional and confident during these meetings, as you focus on what you can achieve as opposed to what could go wrong.